After you apply: next steps

 - Pay your tuition and fees

 - Get a cell phone/cell phone plan/ SIM card

 - Apply for your Social Insurance Number (SIN)

 - Meet with your advisor

 - Attend International Centre Events

 Step 3 Submit official documents

-We require official copies of transcripts after you are recommended for admission, after you receive a letter from us indicating you are provisionally admitted.
+We require official copies of transcripts after you are recommended for admission.

 If you are provisionally admitted, official transcripts, degree certificates and translations must come from the Main Records Office of the issuing institution in a sealed and endorsed (stamped across the back flap) envelope before final admission can be granted.
 We generally require official copies of your transcripts, degree certificates and/or translations within one month of your letter of offer.

 All international transcripts must be accompanied by degree certificates that indicate that the degree has been awarded.